virteal/l8/README.md

     .parent             -- return parent task
     .tasks              -- return immediate sub tasks
-    .top                -- return top task of sub task (child of l8 root task) -- scoping (value of "this" related)
+    .top                -- return top task of sub task (child of l8 root task)

-    .begin              -- enter new L8 scope
+    -- scoping (value of "this" related)
-    .end                -- leave scope or loop
+    .begin              -- enter new L8 scope, "on the fly" task creation .end                -- leave scope or loop
     .Task( function )   -- return the .begin/.end guarded version of a function